 Below, you will find easy-to-understand answers to some of the most commonly asked questions regarding the bail money process.
 If you have additional questions, simply contact our office.
-We have locations in Columbus, Ohio, Shaker Heights, Ohio, Cleveland, Ohio and Canton, Ohio.
+We have locations in Columbus, Ohio, Shaker Heights, Ohio, Cleveland, Ohio, Canton, Ohio, Warren, Ohio, and Akron, Ohio .

 What exactly is a bond?